 Grind Tips For Both options

-Using a coarser grind in an AeroPress may prove more difficult to plunge, as the air cannot escape as easily with a finer grind.
-Additionally, a finer grind may move too quickly through a Chemex.
+Using a coarser coffee grind in AeroPress coffee makers can make them more difficult to plunge, as the air cannot escape as easily with a finer grind.
+Additionally, a finer grind may move too quickly through a Chemex coffee maker.

-It’s all about experimentation!
-Try a coarser or finer grind to find the perfect coffee for your tastes.
+It’s all about experimentation with the coffee makers!
+Try a coarser or finer grind to find the most amazing coffee for your tastes.

 Brewing AeroPress Coffee (Why People Enjoy It)

-The AeroPress is a newer addition to the coffee scene.
+AeroPress coffee makers are a newer addition to the coffee scene.
 It was introduced in 2005 by Alan Adler, who became frustrated with the options available.
-Its design makes it quick and easy to brew your coffee and with much fewer resources.
+Its design makes coffee making quick and easy, and with much less coffee equipment.

-The coffee travels through a paper filter, removing the oils and impurities from your cup.
+The coffee travels through a paper filters, removing the oils and impurities from your cup.
 Its fast-brewing method and low acidity means you can enjoy a full-bodied, rich coffee with a softer, smoother flavor.
-This is for those who want a decent brew quickly and easily.
+This is for those who want an espresso like coffee quickly and easily.

 How Do You Brew AeroPress Coffee?
 (Barista Tips)

-It may look complicated to a novice, but the method is more straightforward than you may think.
+The AeroPress coffee maker may look complicated to a novice, but the AeroPress brewing method is more straightforward than you may think.
 The plunger comes in two parts; a smaller and larger cylinder.

 Brewing Chemex Coffees (Why People Enjoy It!)

 The Chemex is a good example of manual filtered coffee.
-It's been on the scene since 1941 – invented by Peter J Schlumbohm, an American chemist who initially designed the Chemex for other purposes.
+This type of coffee maker has been on the scene since 1941 – invented by Peter J Schlumbohm, an American chemist who initially designed the Chemex for other purposes.
 He found that it could make excellent filter coffee and branded it as such.

-The Chemex is renowned for its smooth and less acidic taste.
-The filter stops the natural oils from the ground from entering your coffee and takes minutes to brew.
+The Chemex coffee maker is renowned for its smooth and less acidic taste.
+The cloth or paper filter stops the natural oils from the ground from entering your coffee and takes minutes to brew.

-This is for those coffee enthusiasts who are looking for a sophisticated way of brewing for a group of friends.
+These pour over coffee makers are for those coffee enthusiasts who want an alternative to French press and looking for a more sophisticated way of brewing for a group of friends.

 How Do You Brew Chemex Coffee?
 (Barista Tips)

-Getting used to a Chemex can take some patience and skill.
-It's not the easiest brewing method, but once mastered makes great tasting coffee.
-You will find the best use with a goose-neck kettle.
+Getting used to a Chemex coffee maker can take some patience and skill.
+It's not the easiest brewing method, certainly a lot more complicated than a modern espresso machine, but once mastered makes great tasting coffee.
+You will find the best brew coffee is made with a goose-neck kettle.

 A coarse grind is best because a finer ground will filter water through too quickly.
 It's recommended to only use Chemex filters once, but they can be used multiple times with a thorough rinse.
 The method is as follows:

-Using a goose-neck style kettle will ensure even distribution and easier pouring.
-A standard kettle won’t be as smooth pouring as a goose-neck.
+Using a goose-neck style kettle for your manual brew will ensure even distribution and easier pouring.
+A standard kettle will still make a delicious cup, but won’t be as smooth pouring as a goose-neck.

 Hario V60 Vs Chemex Vs AeroPress Differences

 The Hario v60 is another new addition to brewing coffee, introduced in 2005 by Japanese glass and coffee specialists.
 It's a more portable version of the Chemex and is able to withstand hotter temperatures.
-The sides are ribbed to allow more room for blooming.
+The sides are ribbed to allow more room for blooming during the brewing process.

-Because the v60 produces similar results to a Chemex, it would also be better for those who find the strength of an AeroPress too much.
-The v60 is a great addition to your brewing collection for a smooth, aromatic fix of coffee in your day!
+Because the v60 produces similar results to a Chemex, it would also be one of the better brewing methods for those who find the strength of an AeroPress too much.
+The v60 is a great addition to a coffee lovers brewing collection for a smooth, aromatic fix of coffee in your day!

 What is the ratio of coffee to water in a Chemex?